Heath-Lester/cookit/README.md

 ## Acknowledgments

-* Thank you to the creator of [Spoonacular API](https://rapidapi.com/spoonacular/api/recipe-food-nutrition/details//), which provided all the recipes for this application.
+* Thank you to the creator of [Spoonacular API](https://rapidapi.com/spoonacular/api/recipe-food-nutrition/details//), which provided all the recipes for this application as well as additional functionality.